gnolang/genesis/CONSTITUTION.md

 - T3 is the introductory tier.
 Admission requires a permissionless invitation from a T1 or T2 member.

 #### Section 1.A: T1 Membership

+During the provisional period (first 3 months after launch), initial T1 members shall focus on drafting the complete Constitution.
+After ratification of the complete Constitution, the following shall apply:

 T1 shall target a minimum of 70 members after 7 years.